 If applicable, review subcommittee/working group/task force procedures (voting, process, etc.)

-RMS has been via the hybrid (i.e., in person and WebEx) modelmonitored as needed maximum participation.
+RMS has been conducting its monthly meetings via the hybrid (i.e., in person and WebEx) model.
+The voting process, log in and related processes are monitored and refined as needed to allow for maximum participation.
 RMS leadership finds the hybrid meetings operate efficiently.
-We are satisfiedRMS’
+We are satisfied with RMS’ productivity, very appreciative of ERCOT staff for its support, and will continue to review processes for improvement.

 Is the subcommittee/working group/task force still necessary?